lander2k2/environ-initializer/README.md

 ### Deploy RBAC

-If you ahve [RBAC enabled](https://kubernetes.io/docs/admin/authorization/rbac/) in your cluster give your initializer the needed permissions.
+If you have [RBAC enabled](https://kubernetes.io/docs/admin/authorization/rbac/) in your cluster give your initializer the needed permissions.

 	$ kubectl apply -f examples/environ-initializer-rbac.yaml